 2. Name and address of the controller

-The person responsible for the General Data Protection Regulation, other data protection laws in force in the Member States of the European Union and other provisions of a data protection law nature is:
+The responsible person within the meaning of the General Data Protection Regulation (GDPR), other data protection laws in force in the Member States of the European Union and other provisions of a data protection nature are:

-ASHTANGA YOGA ROOM FRANKFURT – Christian O. Braun
+ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun

 Open, view and (if necessary) customize cookies settings: Cookies Settings

 This allows the websites and servers visited to distinguish the individual browser of the data subject from other internet browsers that contain other cookies.
 A specific Internet browser can be recognized and identified using the unique cookie ID.

 By using cookies, ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun can provide users of this website with more user-friendly services that would not be possible without the cookie setting.